 By the time he was thirteen, Donald’s school had had it with him.
 The administration was now having to call Fred to come in to discuss his son’s latest transgressions on a regular basis.
 Kew-Forest was fed up, father on the Board or not.
 Now, Fred didn’t actually care about Donald’s behavior.
 If anything, Fred generally viewed the kinds of things Donald was getting in trouble for as overall assets, not liabilities.
 Fred liked it when Donald was tough, showed strength, and refused to back down even when he knew he was wrong.

-But Donald’s behavior was now directly interfering with the one part of life Fred did value, his work and his ability to make more money for himself.
+But Donald’s behavior was now directly interfering with the one part of life Fred did value, his work.
 Fred was pissed that he kept having to leave his office to come down to the school to bail out his son again and again and again.
 The school now had a proposal for Fred.
 They recommended a solution that would keep all of the adults in the equation happy: Donald should be transferred to a military boarding school.

 Having been raised in toxic soil, devoid of adequate sunlight and replenishing water, 13-year-old Donald developed a wide range of terrible behavioral habits.
 But he was about to be thrown into a very different environment.
 At home, although almost exclusively neglected by his parents, Donald could at least pretty much get away with doing (or not doing) whatever he wanted.
 But all of that was about to change.

 Was Donald a changed young man on account of his teenage years at NYMA?
 It doesn’t really seem like it.
-According to a classmate, Donald was still the kind of person who, “Lied about his athletic exploits, escaped accountability and did everything for show.”(17) Even Donald’s adult mentor at NYMA, Theodore Dobias, said that Donald was “a conniver, even then.”(19)
+According to a classmate, Donald was still the kind of person who, “Lied about his athletic exploits, escaped accountability and did everything for show.”(18) Even Donald’s adult mentor at NYMA, Theodore Dobias, said that Donald was “a conniver, even then.”(20)

 But none of these sweeping social issues or winds of change seemed to have been on 18-year-old Donald’s mind.
 He certainly did not want to be drafted and sent to Vietnam, and he also understood the social prestige conferred upon those with higher education.
 So, as a means to an end, Donald decided to suck it up and do something he didn’t actually want to do: go to college.

 The only problem was, Donald was not qualified to get into a good college.
-He applied to the University of Southern California, and was rejected.(21) He applied to Harvard University, and was rejected.(22)
+He applied to the University of Southern California, and was rejected.(22) He applied to Harvard University, and was rejected.(23)

-Donald then shifted to local options that were more realistic for someone with his absence of academic achievement, ability and potential.
+Donald then shifted to local options that were more realistic for someone with his academic record.
 Donald eventually got an acceptance letter from a decidedly more modest institution than what he’d originally hoped for, Fordham University in the Bronx.
-According to his older sister Maryanne, Fordham was not where Donald actually wanted to go, but “That’s where he got in.”(21)
+According to his older sister Maryanne, Fordham was not where Donald actually wanted to go, but “That’s where he got in.”(5)

 Yes, to be sure.
 Donald was a budding fan of extravagance.
 Fordham was the only college he applied to that accepted him based on his own merit.
 But Donald wasn’t the type of person who shied away from pursuing things (or women) who didn’t want anything to do with him.
 Donald definitely had ambition, and like his father, he wasn’t afraid to act unethically or even illegally if it helped him get something that he wanted.